depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   Extensive Form Games are an answer to this question.
 While this representation of a game always has a comparable Normal Form, it's much more natural to reason about sequential games in this format.
-Examples include familiar ones like Go, but also more exotic games like Magic: The Gathering and Civilization.
+Examples include familiar ones like Go, but also more exotic games like Magic: The Gathering, and Civilization.
 This section is imperative as Poker is best described as an Extensive Form Game.

   **Required Reading**: